a-shalda/bricks-react/README.md

 Choose from a variety of fasade brick slips, effortlessly calculate packaging, send a pre-order for the chosen items.

+* React.js, Next.js, TypeScript, SCSS, HTML
 * Design, development, content, SEO
-* React.js, Next.js, JavaScript, HTML, SCSS

 ## A fully responsive website where customers can shop for building materials.